Bristol City Centre BID

 “A Business Improvement District (BID) is a business-led partnership that works co-operatively to identify, and fund, through a levy, initiatives, projects and events that are beneficial for the business environment within a defined area.”

-In June 2017 Bristol City Centre Business Improvement District (BID) will begin a ballot of businesses to approve a BID.
-This follows a 2 year period of development and consultation.The initiatives and projects of improvements were suggested by, and shaped through, an extensive consultation exercises that invited comments and engagement from all businesses and organisations.
+This ballot follows a 2 year period of development and consultation.The initiatives and projects of improvements were suggested by, and shaped through, an extensive consultation exercise that invited comments and engagement from all businesses and organisations.

 The proposed BID area is shown on the map on the City Centre BID page of this website.

-The BID prospectus will be available on this website from 13th April.
-It is currently being sent to all representatives of, and voters for, businesses by post and by e-mail.
+The BID prospectus is available as a reading version below.
+Hard copies were sent to all representatives of, and voters for, businesses by post and by e-mail.

 Some key points of this BID are: